harperreed/japan-mini-guide/food.md

 ##Surviving as a vegetarian or vegan

+(sean please add)

+Japan is a bit difficult to navigate

 ##Quick list of favorite places:
 There are a lot of awesome places to dine in wonderful Tokyo.
 We have quite a few different favorite "haunts" that we have experienced in the last year of traveling to Tokyo and about.
 Specifically: